 9] General fix for WiFi issues

-This guide will show you how you can troubleshoot WiFi problems in Windows 10 and use it without any problem on your Surface device.
+This guide will show you how you can troubleshoot WiFi problems in Windows 11/10 and use it without any problems on your Surface device.

 Hope this helps!